isabella232/SeamAwareDecimater/README.md

    Note: this library only works on triangle mesh.

+You can also find a library version called `DecimaterLib` among the cmake targets.

 ### Various strictness

 Seamless criteria is even stricter than UV shape preservation.
 I add a "strictness" parameter to satisfy different requirements.
 Strictness could be 0, 1, or 2.